Show Gay and Lesbian Consumers Some Love (and Respect) and They'll Show You The Money!

 "Gays and lesbians overall are much more responsive to ads they see in gay-oriented media...The gay/lesbian group is overwhelmingly positive towards gay imagery in commercials." – Highlights from 2008 Prime Access/PlanetOut Gay and Lesbian Consumer Study

 "When conducting market research or forming new mainstream campaigns, LGBT perspectives should be considered and included.
 Don't limit yourself to male-targeted research and messages.
-For example, Subaru surveyed its consumers and found a strong lesbian base." – LGBT Marketing and Advertising: Best Practices, The Commercial Closet Association via HRC.org
+For example, Subaru surveyed its consumers and found a strong lesbian base." – LGBT Marketing and Advertising: Best Practices, Ad Respect (formerly Commerical Closet Association)

 "'There's a sameness to travel ads, the same faces and couples in stock photography, we thought we'd like to try something more imaginative,' explains American Airlines spokesman Tim Kincaid.
 The illustrations intend to capture a 'wanderlust and to show people traveling with someone they care about.
-It allowed us to invent our own space and time, and subtly remind people that we've been here a long time,' meaning same-sex couples." – Michael Wilke, Commercial Closet: American Airlines Flies First Gay Print Ads, The Commercial Closet, January 10, 2008
+It allowed us to invent our own space and time, and subtly remind people that we've been here a long time,' meaning same-sex couples." – Michael Wilke, American Airlines Flies First Gay Print Ads, The Commercial Closet, Ad Respect (formerly Commerical Closet Association), January 10, 2008

 "'Most members of the market share a common bond by virtue of their "otherness," which creates significant marketing opportunities,' he [Ian Johnson of Out Now Marketing] says.
 'The challenge is to create good gay marketing that works by recognition of both the commonality that exists between gay consumers, while at the same time acknowledging the vast diversity that also exists amongst the group.'
 Recognizing that this is easier said than done, he adds: 'It's not always straightforward, but good fun nonetheless.'" – Andrew Barker, Same-sex Ads Swim Into Mainstream: Industry embraces buying power of gay market, Variety, April 12, 2007